luisenriqueg/blog/_posts/2018-01-01-sample-post.md

 }
 ```

-Now it's time to define our principal function of the algorithm, the crossover there can be several ways to define this, in this case I have chosen the following approach: First we will crossover all the chromosomes only with our best permutation found so far we will evaluate for a particular city which of the 2 chromosomes.permutation give us the shortest distance to the next city in that permutation. ("biologically this means we keep the best genes in each chromosome") If the next city to be chosen is already chose or we can assign a random city that hasn't been chosen yet, so our code would be the following:
+Now it's time to define our principal function of the algorithm, the crossover there can be several ways to define this, in this case I have chosen the following approach: First we will crossover all the chromosomes only with our best permutation found so far we will evaluate for a particular city which of the 2 chromosomes.permutation give us the shortest distance to the next city in that permutation. ("biologically this means we keep the best genes in each chromosome") If the next city to be chosen is already chose we can assign a random city that hasn't been chosen yet, so our code would be the following:

 ```cpp
 chromosome crossover(int* p1, int* p2){